 The practical challenges of getting ready for ISO 20022 have certainly had an impact, despite the potential upsides.
 Updating to a new standard means new or altered payment engines, which requires plenty of investment, as well as manpower.

 Uncertain timelines have also played their part.
 Unlike in Europe (where high-value schemes under the control of the European Central Bank face a strict November 2021 deadline), there has been confusion about timelines in North America as a whole.

-Canada has not yet published a deadline for the move to ISO 20022, while the U.S. deadline has shifted from its original date.
+Canada is starting a two phase approach (November 2021 for Receive Only and November 20223 for Send & Receive) for the move to ISO 20022, while the U.S. deadline has shifted from its original date.
 In 2017, the U.S. wire payments system Fedwire announced plans for a three-phase ISO 20022 migration strategy, with phase one intended to begin in November 2020 and be completed by 2023.
 However, following a formal request from the Payments Market Practice Group, this was halted to allow the Fed to reassess and explore the possibility of a same-day implementation at a later date, in line with other systems.

 All of this has created confusion around achieving ISO 20022 compliance within the next year.
 Whereas Europe is facing the pressure of rigid mandates, it seems harder for North America to feel this same urgency while there’s still deliberation around deadlines.